-Greetings from our community engagement team (in alphabetical order): Rochelle Chapman, Community Engagement Coordinator; Carrie Leach, Program Manager; Sandra Turner-Handy, Community Advisory Board Co-Chair; James Blessman, Co-Investigator; Nick Schroeck, Co-Leader; Melissa Sargent-Cooper, Community Advisory Board Co-Chair; Chris Trentacosta, Co-Leader
+Greetings from our community engagement team (in alphabetical order): James Blessman, Co-Investigator; Rochelle Chapman, Community Engagement Coordinator; Carrie Leach, Co-Leader; Melissa Sargent-Cooper, Community Advisory Board Co-Chair; Nick Schroeck, Co-Leader; Sandra Turner-Handy, Community Advisory Board Co-Chair

-The Center for Urban Responses to Environmental Stressors (CURES) has a strong commitment to serving, informing, and learning from the community and fostering bi-directional communication between researchers and the public.
+The Center for Urban Responses to Environmental Stressors (CURES) has a strong commitment to serving, informing, and learning from our local community stakeholders and fostering effective and meaningful communication between researchers and the public.
 The goals of the Community Engagement Core (CEC) are to:

-- Foster collaborations and co-learning experiences for environmental health researchers and advocates, stakeholders, and individuals
+- Foster mutually beneficial dialogue and co-learning experiences for environmental health researchers and local advocates, stakeholders, and residents

 - Serve as a resource for environmental health information, expertise, and advocacy

 - Promote environmental health science awareness

 - Advance the science of community engagement

 We have received many requests for technology help and support.
 Here are some links to help you learn about technology so you can stay socially connected while physically distancing:

 - Video tutorials on a variety of topics including how to use Zoom, Facebook, and connect your device to the internet, among others

 - Do you need to connect to the internet?
 Call Human-I-T at 562-372-6925 to learn if you qualify to use the internet for free through something called a "hot-spot" or a low-cost internet plan